figtools/figgy.docs/deployment/bastion.md

 Next, wire up your `bastion_users` and the roles they should have access to.
 As you give more users access to Figgy going forward you will return to this file, add the user, wire up their roles, and then re-run `terraform apply`

-## Step 4: Fill out vars files
+## Step 4: Fill out vars/ files
 This step could vary depending on how you use Terraform.
 These variables may need to be wired up in Terraform Enterprise or elsewhere.
 Regardless, if you look in the `vars/` directory you will see sample `.tfvars` files that you will need to fill in.
+There will be one `.tfvars` file for each account you are integrating.
+If there are extras, delete them.

 Be thoughtful, if you are reusing a bucket and set `create_deploy_bucket = false` in `01_configure_figgy.tf` then you will want to put the appropriate bucket name in each of these files for each account.